The Digestive Enzyme Gummy Problem Nobody Warns You About

 What Stability Testing Reveals

-Here’s the part most brands never see: after four weeks at controlled room temperature, the enzyme activity in a badly made gummy can drop by half.
+Here’s what most brands never see: after four weeks at controlled room temperature, the enzyme activity in a badly made gummy can drop by half.
 The “100,000 HUT” protease claim on the label?
 It might actually be 40,000 HUT by the time it reaches the consumer.
 The amylase degrades because it slowly digests its own carrier.
 The lipase degrades from pH drift.
 Most manufacturers only test their first batch.
 They don’t test what their product looks like three months later.

-That’s why we run a time-temperature-enzyme activity matrix for every enzyme gummy we produce.
+That’s exactly why we run a time-temperature-enzyme activity matrix for every enzyme gummy we produce.
 We test at multiple stability points and guarantee potency at the end of shelf life, not just the beginning.
 It’s more work.
 But it’s the difference between a product that genuinely helps digestion and one that’s just expensive candy.

 The Takeaway for Brands